IT Outsourcing in Eastern Europe: 2026 Market Overview

 • Are able to act independently and don’t hesitate to offer best practices to improve the quality of your product,

-• Demonstrate excellent communication and teamwork skills,
+• Demonstrate excellent communication and teamwork skills.

-Is it Safe to Outsource Software Development to Eastern Europe?
+Is It Safe to Outsource Software Development to Eastern Europe?

 Despite the geopolitical instability facing the world today, Central and Eastern European countries remain safe havens for global investors, offering a resilient and stable economic environment strengthened by their membership in NATO and the EU.

 • GDP growth: In 2024, CEE capitals demonstrated remarkable GDP growth of 3.7%, compared to the EU average of just 1.4%.
 Lithuania, Poland, and Croatia led the way.
-Attracted by the high potential, appealing cost-effectiveness, abundant talent availability, and strategic location, many international enterprises and companies continue to outsource software development to Central and Eastern Europe
+Attracted by the high potential, appealing cost-effectiveness, abundant talent availability, and strategic location, many international enterprises and companies continue to outsource software development to Central and Eastern Europe.

 • “Friendshoring”: The phenomenon that today significantly contributes to the resilience of the CEE market.
 At the beginning of 2022, about 17% of Ukrainian businesses had relocated abroad, with EU countries such as Poland (63%) and Germany (25%) being favored destinations, along with Belgium, Bulgaria, and Estonia.
 Moreover, about 10% of Ukrainian developers have migrated abroad due to the war, with Poland, Spain, Germany, and Portugal being the primary destinations, as reported by the Ukrainian IT community, DOU.